gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 `limits` that had been set in the Pod will not work when building docker images.
 The docker daemon will report the full capacity of the node regardless of the limits imposed on the docker build containers spawned by kubernetes.

+One way to help minimize the exposure of the host's kernel to any build container when running in privileged mode or by exposing `/var/run/docker.sock` is to use the `node_selector` option to set one or more labels that have to match a node before any containers are deployed to it.
+For example build containers may only run on nodes that are labeled with `role=ci` while running all other production services on other nodes.

 [k8s-host-path-volume-docs]: https://kubernetes.io/docs/concepts/storage/volumes/#hostpath
 [k8s-pvc-volume-docs]: https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim